107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: acousticFeedbackVolume**
 Specifies the volume level at which acoustic feedback is played.
-The shortcut retains the original system volume level and only temporary changes the output volume.
+The shortcut retains the original system volume level and only temporary changes the output volume to provide feedback.
 * 0.1
 * 0.9
 * ...